Priapos1004/ML101/README.md

 # Step 3: usage of jupyter notebooks

 Now that we know how to use virtual environments, we can start with notebooks.

+## start jupyter notebooks

 There are two ways to launch jupyter notebooks:

 (1) with the `anaconda navigator`
 - open the `anaconda navigator`